-The following features were introduced or enhanced in Privileged Access Security version 12.2.
+The following features were introduced or enhanced in Privileged Access Manager - Self-Hosted version 12.6.

-This version is designated as Long Term Support, as part of our End of Life policy.
-Customers who install this version will continue receiving security updates and critical bug fixes per our policy.
+This version is designated as Long Term Support Customers who install this version will continue receiving security updates and critical bug fixes per our policy.

 For more details, please review our End-of-Life policy.